lessmad/lessmad.github.com/source/blog/2014-05-16-ember-js-from-mockups-to-the-code.html.markdown

 }];
 ```

-The next goal is to setup the content that will be displayed in the views.
+The next goal is to set up the content that will be displayed in the views.
 In Ember.js, a route defines a `model` that is passed to a `controller` that is
 used as context for a `view`/`template`.
 If you don't define a controller or a
 view for a route, Ember.js will create one for you.
+[TODO: i think it will create the route class for you as well]

 ## The controllers

 Our index page displays posts.
 The default `IndexController` that would be
 be generated by Ember.js inherits from `Ember.Controller` [TODO: check that].
 As our homepage displays a collection of posts, we need to make sure that our
 controller can manage an array.
-We would declare explicitely the `IndexController`
+We would declare explicitly the `IndexController`
 as a subclass of `Ember.ArrayController`.

 ```js